Last updated: Jun 2022

 LinkedIn is the top social media platform for B2B marketers, so it’s a viable channel to pursue when it comes to paid ads.

-Next up would be Google Adwords.
-Paid ad lead generation campaigns focus on a wide range of paid advertising platforms the most popular being Google AdWords and Bing.
-Most B2B marketers see most success on Linkedin ads and Google Adwords.
+Next up is Google Ads.
+Paid ad lead generation campaigns focus on a wide range of paid advertising platforms the most popular being Google Ads and Bing.
+Most B2B marketers see most success on Linkedin ads and Google Ads.

 Ok, you might think that because you’re in the B2B space that you don’t need to be in social media.
 Social media is more than just Facebook and Twitter.
 Linkedin is considered social media as well.